When the right solution doesn’t exist,

 we create it

-Our solution: To design, finance, build and operate an industry leading, strategically located fuel terminal.
+Our solution: To design, build, finance, operate, and maintain an industry leading, strategically located fuel terminal.

 “This is a highly competitive business and a highly regulated one,” said Shane Boschman, Director, Supply Logistics and Operations with Parkland.
 “We needed a sophisticated partner to help us.”